 That is the reality of our future as we know it.

 In the end, the quest will not be about jobs.
-But about the meaning and purpose, we will give our lives and how technology is developed and used to become better at being human.
+The quest will be about how we will give meaning and purpose to our lives and on the other hand how technology is developed and used in service of humanity.
 Most authors on books about digital transformation or futurism like Gerd Leonhard, Yuval Noah Harari, Christian Kromme, Baroness Susan Greenfield, James Barrat and Max Tegmark but also Tim Cook from Apple talk about how technology should serve humanity.
 In other words, we’re entering the human-centred era, where spirit comes to the foreground.

-It has eluded us it seemed an impossible task but while technology is proving that nothing is impossible given time we need to step up and take our evolution into our own hands.
+It has eluded us so far but while technology is proving that nothing is impossible given time we need to step up and take our evolution into our own hands.
 We are capable of so much more without technological implants or biohacking.
-What we need for that is time, and that is exactly what technology can give us.
-I love the analogy by Futurist Christian Kromme who in his book ‘Humanification’ describes how just like in the body there is an autonomous nervous centre that makes sure our heartbeats, lungs breathe air and do a zillion other things without us having to think about it.
-That automated system that is what technology can offer us and developers of technology should strive for so we can focus on what is essential, evolving on purpose and bringing meaning into our life to become who we were born to be.
-To work from the heart and step into our unique role to perform our unique part in the bigger scheme of Life and the Universe that connects us all.
-A part nurtured from our soul, that fills us with meaning and purpose.
+What we need to evolve on purpose is time, and that is exactly what technology can give us.
+I love the analogy by Futurist Christian Kromme who in his book ‘Humanification’ describes how, just like in the body, there is an autonomous nervous system that makes sure our heart beats, lungs breathe air and do a zillion other things without us having to think about it.
+Technology can become a similar system that runs autonomously in the background so we can focus on what is essential to evolving on purpose, and bringing meaning to our life.

 If you have ever lived and worked from the heart even if it is only a minute you know the feeling that that gives.
 It fills you with joy and passion, you feel light, connected and nurtured even though you might not have eaten for a long time.